Modelo Logo

 Modelo is one of the export brands of the Grupo Modelo brewery.
 It sells several versions of beer with different flavors: Modelo Light pale lager, Especial honey-orange, Negra caramel, and Reserva German pilsner.
 They are made from hops, cereals, roasted malt, and water.

 The new owner decided to stick to a single style to achieve visual harmony between different variants of Modelo drinks.
-At the same time, he retained elements of the old design because the love of tradition shows the integrity and historical heritage of the brand.
+At the same time, he retained elements of the old design because the love of tradition reflects the brand’s integrity and historical heritage.

 The iconic Modelo logo is featured on bottle labels, painted on cans, and engraved on souvenir glasses.
-It differs slightly for different types of beer, although the structure generally is the same.
+It differs slightly by beer type, though the structure is generally the same.
 The most famous is the version created for the Especial lager because it is much lighter than the Negra.

 In the center is the blue word “Modelo,” which consists of elongated oval letters.
 The vertical strokes “M,” “d,” and “l” have wide serifs.
 Each glyph is outlined in yellow and padded with dashed gray shadows.
-The brand name is supported on both sides by heraldic lions with a golden mane – one on the right and one on the left.
+The brand name is flanked by heraldic lions with golden manes, one on the right and one on the left.
 They stand on a long ribbon with the inscription “1925”, decorated with barley spikelets.

 Two more spikes are depicted in the background as a wreath surrounding the building with a flag.
 This is probably the brewery where Modelo products are made.
-Beneath it is an element that often goes unnoticed due to being obscured by blue lettering.
+Beneath it is an element that often goes unnoticed because it is obscured by blue lettering.
 We are talking about the signature of Pablo Diez, one of the co-founders of the Mexican company Grupo Modelo.
-All listed elements of the logo are not the main ones, so they are painted in light gray.
+None of the listed logo elements is the main one, so they are painted in light gray.

 Above is the red word “CERVEZA” (“beer” in Spanish), curved in the shape of an arch.
 It is set in capital letters with short serifs and appears three-dimensional due to the white and gray outlines.
 The blue “Especial” is written at the very bottom of the logo.
 To represent the variety of lager, the designers used a calligraphic cursive font with decorative swirls at the capital “E” and dots at the ends of the lowercase “s” and “c.”

 Barley stalks are a traditional symbol of brewing.
 There are only four of them on the Modelo emblem: two each on the ribbon and in the background.
-This suggests that the beer manufacturer pays great attention to the choice of ingredients and relies on quality and naturalness.
-But lions are not such a frequent element of the brewing company’s identity, although these animals are common in heraldry.
+This suggests that the beer manufacturer pays close attention to ingredient selection and relies on quality and naturalness.
+But lions are not a frequent element of the brewing company’s identity, although they are common in heraldry.
 Two proud predators adorn the label of the lager at once as if hinting at its special origin and royal status.
-By the way, the lions, which are located to the right and left of the inscription, resemble similar animals on the coat of arms of the capital of Mexico, where the headquarters of the Modelo brand is based.
+By the way, the lions, located to the right and left of the inscription, resemble similar animals on the coat of arms of Mexico City, where the headquarters of the Modelo brand is based.

 Font and Colors